Proja

-Proja (Cyrillic: Проја, /sh/) is a dish made of corn flour, baking powder, sunflower oil, sparkling water and salt.
-As one of Serbia's national dishes, an alternative name for proja (Проја) is also projara (Пројара).
-Proha, prova or razljevak are alternative names used in Bosnia and Herzegovina.
-It is a type of cornbread and is usually eaten with honey, milk or jam.
+Proja (Serbian Cyrillic: Проја, /sh/) is a national dish of Serbia made of corn flour, baking powder, sunflower oil, sparkling water and salt.
+It is one of Serbia's main national dishes, and the ingredients are respectively made by Serbian local food producers.
+An alternative name for proja (Проја) is also projara (Пројара).
+Proha, prova or razljevak.
+It is a type of cornbread and is usually eaten for breakfast with ajvar and kajmak.

-It has been popular in times of widespread poverty, mostly before the 1950s, and remains a common everyday meal.
+It has been popular in times of widespread poverty, mostly in Serbia during World War 1, among soldiers of Royal Serbian Army and remains a popular everyday meal to this day.
 It is often mistaken with projara, a somewhat fancier variant of proja, which includes the additional ingredients flour, eggs and yogurt.

 The ingredients should be mixed together and baked in a greased pan (which should be 5 cm high) until golden.
 It is considered best served with kajmak and sour cream.

+In October 2025, CNN (CNN travel) named Serbia's proja one of the 50 best breads in the world.